-post \$ valuation = 100% x \$10mn (his ownership + sequoia) = \$10mn what sequoia just did was they led the "a round" or first round don't worry he is ok but this is a setback.
+post \$ valuation = 100% x \$10mn (his ownership + sequoia) = \$10mn what sequoia just did was they led the "a round" or first round

 Don't worry, we will go over the easy way to create financial models and value companies in a future chapter using Microsoft Excel.
 The fun thing about finance and math is that there are multiple ways to value companies and model companies.
 More on that later.
 Finance isn't hard when you slowly build on basic math and layer more stuff on it over time....you'll see.